tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/开发者工具/Serverless Web IDE_intl_en.md

 ## Quota Limits

-- IDE provides 5 GB of storage space for each user.
-If it is used up, you will not be able to perform write operations.
-Clean it up in time.
+- The IDE provides 5 GB of storage space for each user.
+If it is used up, you will not be able to perform write operations; therefore, clean it up in time.
+(Deleting functions will not clear the storage space of the IDE.
+You can back up your workspace changes and manually **reset the workspace**.
+You can also choose to switch to the old editor to avoid this restriction.)
 - To ensure a smooth experience, we recommend you not open more than 3 functions on multiple browser pages at the same time.

 ## Notes